curtmorgan3/fight_or_fright/readme.md

 After a floor is cleared, loot is presented to the player on a random basis accounting for player's luck.
 Loot consists of potions and new weapons.

+## Rolling a character
+A player's character attributes will be determined by summing a random number 1-10, adding the following for class:
+  1. Knight: +2 Strength
+  2. Rogue:  +2 Speed
+  3. Ninja:  +2 Dexterity
+  4. Priest:  +2 Fortitude
+  5. Gambler: +2 Luck

 ## Attributes to Modifier Table
   | Score   |	 Modifier